kubernetes/enhancements/keps/sig-scheduling/4671-gang-scheduling/README.md

 and reduce unnecessary preemption attempts.

-To ensure that we process the `PodGroup` instance at an appropriate time and don't starve other pods (including gang pods in the pod-by-pod scheduling phase) from being scheduled, we need to have a good queueing mechanism for pod groups.
+To ensure that we process the `PodGroup` instance at an appropriate time and don't starve other pods from being scheduled, we need to have a good queueing mechanism for pod groups.

 We have decided to make the scheduling queue explicitly workload-aware.
 The queue will support queuing `PodGroup` instances alongside individual Pods.